-Mr. Carolan received a fiscal 2014 non-equity incentive award that was 121% of his target bonus amount resulting in a non-equity incentive plan compensation of \$191,082, or 60%, of his ending fiscal 2014 base salary.
+Mr. Carolan received a fiscal 2015 non-equity incentive award that was 75% of his target bonus amount resulting in a non-equity incentive plan compensation of \$127,500, or 38%, of his ending fiscal 2015 base salary.
 In determining Mr. Carolan's bonus award, Mr. Hammer and the Compensation Committee considered the following achievements in addition to the financial performance of our company.
-During fiscal 2014 Mr. Carolan worked closely with Mr. Hammer and Mr. Bunte to lead company-wide efforts focused on strategic initiatives as well as resource and related investment decisions, which are outlined above.
+During fiscal 2015 Mr. Carolan worked closely with Mr. Hammer and Mr. Bunte to lead company-wide efforts focused on strategic initiatives as well as resource and related investment decisions, which are outlined above.
+Mr. Carolan's supervision of the maintenance and support renewals team was also considered in the determination of his bonus award.

-Mr. Miiller - Fiscal 2014 Non-Equity Incentive Compensation
+Mr. Miiller - Fiscal 2015 Non-Equity Incentive Compensation

-Our Senior Vice President of Worldwide Sales, Ron Miiller, is eligible for non-equity incentive plan compensation with a target bonus potential equal to approximately 100% of his \$347,000 ending base salary for fiscal 2014.
-His fiscal 2014 non-equity incentive plan compensation is based on quarterly attainment related to worldwide commissionable software revenue; worldwide maintenance support revenue; worldwide professional services revenue and annual attainment related to worldwide non-GAAP income from operations (EBIT).
+Our Senior Vice President of Worldwide Sales, Ron Miiller, is eligible for non-equity incentive plan compensation with a target bonus potential equal to approximately 100% of his \$360,000 ending base salary for fiscal 2015.
+His fiscal 2015 non-equity incentive plan compensation is based on quarterly attainment related to worldwide commissionable software revenue; worldwide maintenance support revenue; worldwide professional services revenue and annual attainment related to worldwide non-GAAP income from operations (EBIT).
 Commissionable software revenue generally consists of the dollar amount of software orders executed during the fiscal period for which software revenue has been recognized or will be recognized generally in the 1 - 2 subsequent fiscal quarters.
-We believe compensating Mr. Miiller based on commissionable software revenue aligns his compensation with the employees within his the field organization whose compensation is directly influenced by our field sales employees' efforts.
+We believe compensating Mr. Miiller based on commissionable software revenue aligns his compensation with the employees within the field organization whose compensation is directly influenced by our field sales employees' efforts.
 The total combined amounts for worldwide maintenance support revenue and worldwide professional services revenue are reported in the services revenue line item contained in our consolidated statement of operations.
-Non-GAAP income from operations (EBIT) excludes noncash stock-based compensation charges and additional FICA and related expenses incurred when employees exercise in the money stock options or vest in restricted stock awards.
-We use non-GAAP income from operations (EBIT) internally to understand, manage and evaluate our business as well as to make operating decisions.

 Mr. Miiller's non-equity incentive plan is most heavily weighted toward worldwide commissionable software revenue because he is primarily responsible for growing our worldwide software revenue.
-As a result, Mr. Miiller's fiscal 2014 non-equity incentive plan was weighted 65% to worldwide commissionable software revenue; 20% to non-GAAP income from operations (EBIT); 5% to worldwide maintenance revenue; and 10% to worldwide professional services revenue.
-Mr. Miiller's quarterly target pay-out for commissionable software revenue, maintenance support revenue and professional services revenue totals \$66,000 per quarter (or \$264,000 for the entire annual period) and his annual target pay-out for non-GAAP income from operations (EBIT) totals \$66,000 for the entire fiscal year period.
+As a result, Mr. Miiller's fiscal 2015 non-equity incentive plan was weighted 65% to worldwide commissionable software revenue; 20% to non-GAAP income from operations (EBIT); 5% to worldwide maintenance revenue; and 10% to worldwide professional services revenue.
+Mr. Miiller's quarterly target pay-out for commissionable software revenue, maintenance support revenue and professional services revenue totals \$71,000 per quarter (or \$283,000 for the entire annual period) and his annual target pay-out for non-GAAP income from operations (EBIT) totals \$72,000 for the entire fiscal year period.

-The following table details the relationship between the percentage of commissionable software revenue, maintenance support revenue and professional services revenue targets achieved to the percentage of his \$66,000 quarterly commission award earned.
+The following table details the relationship between the percentage of commissionable software revenue, maintenance support revenue and professional services revenue targets achieved to the percentage of his \$71,000 quarterly commission award earned.

-Target Achieved in Relation to Commission Award Earned Percentage of target revenue achieved 85% 90% 95% 100% 103% 106% 109% 112% Percentage of commission award earned 40% 65% 85% 100% 115% 130% 145% 160%
+Target Achieved in Relation to Commission Award Earned Target revenue achieved 50% 75% 85% 90% 95% 100% 103% 106% 109% 112% Commission award earned 25% 40% 60% 80% 90% 100% 110% 125% 140% 160%

 The maximum quarterly commission payout allowed under Mr. Miiller's compensation plan is 160% achievement of the applicable revenue target.
-No quarterly payment is made for less than 85% achievement of the individual target revenue amounts.
+No quarterly payment is made for less than 50% achievement of the individual target revenue amounts.

-On an annual basis for fiscal 2014, the total annual commissionable software revenue achievement needed to obtain the annual minimum 85% threshold payout of \$85,800 on the commissionable software revenue component was \$266.2 million.
-The similar total for annual customer support revenue and professional services revenue, which we report as services revenue in our public filings, needed to obtain the combined 85% threshold payout of \$19,800 was \$250.2 million.
+On an annual basis for fiscal 2015, the total annual commissionable software revenue achievement needed to obtain the annual minimum 50% threshold payout of \$57,525 on the commissionable software revenue component was \$182.5 million.
+The similar total for annual customer support revenue and professional services revenue, which we report as services revenue in our public filings, needed to obtain the combined 50% threshold payout of \$13,275 was \$170.1 million.